ohad1s/threadPoolTask/README.md

 # Authors
-Ohad Shirazi

-Dvir Biton
+Ohad Shirazi and Dvir Biton

-#About the project:
+# About the project:

 This is a synchronized thread-pool algorithm that encrypts and decrypts input data with a specific key